aurthconan/fanLens/README.md

 =======

 A toy software renderer.
 For fun and my interesting in Computer Graphics.
-Currently it only support point mode & wireframe mode.
+Currently it support point mode, wireframe mode & flat shading mode.
-Flat Shading is in progress.

 How to build
 -------